MacsiDigital/laravel-eloquent-extended/README.md

 ## License

-This is copyrighted and cannnot be reused without permission.
+This is copyrighted and cannot be reused without permission.